 The incumbent will work closely with the Chief Technical Advisor and the National Project Manager regarding information sharing and logistical management, including meetings, and will report to UNDP Programme Analysis, who will work as evaluation manager.
 The project will provide working space in the project office.
-The consultant will work with a national consultant hired by UNDP and work as the team leader.
+The consultant will work under the guidance of an international consultant hired by UNDP who will be the team leader of the assignment.